rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to build high-value products that can impact millions brought Aakash to Samagra.
+      An opportunity to build high-value products that can impact millions brought him to Samagra.
 Currently, he is part of the SamagraX team.
     image: /img/akash.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aakashyadav-kgp/'
     name: Aakash Yadav